ping-cash/ping-cash/README.md

 ## Revenue Model
 Transfer (Deposit and Withdrawal) fees

-## Staking Rewards
-t.b.d.

 ## Allocation
 ICO: 60%
-Liqudity: 30%
+Liqudity: 25%
+AirGap: 5%
 Investors: 10%

-## Repurchasing Plan
+## Disinflationary Token
 Every month 25% of the profits will be used for buying back the tokens for burning.

+## Staking Rewards
+t.b.d.

+## Air Gaps
+During the inital phase, SCH will be sent to users as reward and people will be rewarded more if their friends referred by them registers to the wallet.
+Invitations will not be sent only through phone number, but also through social media applications.

 ## Funds Usage
 Platform Development and Maintenance: 30%